adventuretron/adventuretron/README.md

 ## Why make this?

 After making [javascripting](https://github.com/sethvincent/javascripting) and running a few nodeschool events, I've found that folks struggle with reading all the instructions in the terminal.
-In part this can be due to cross-platform issues with node.
-Trying to have colorized terminal output that works for everybody seems weirdly difficult.
+In part this can be due to various cross-platform issues with specific versions of node.
+Additionally, trying to have colorized terminal output that is accessible for everybody seems weirdly difficult.

-Electron can help with this. [git-it-electron](https://github.com/jlord/git-it-electron) is a great example of how we can have clear, readable instructions in a desktop app that still encourages people to learn using the same tools they'd regularly use doing this kind of work.
+Electron can help with this. [git-it-electron](https://github.com/jlord/git-it-electron) is a great example of how we can have clear, readable instructions in a cross-platform desktop app that still encourages people to learn using the same tools they'd regularly use doing this kind of work.

 ## Open Questions